Welcome to today's edition of the Rush 24-7 podcast.

 We have a home for you.

-But I'm not gonna sit here and change the definition of the term just so people don't get their feelings upset.
+But I'm not going to sit here and change the definition of the term just so people don't get their feelings upset because there's no way in the world that anybody alive today liberalism associates it with JFK.

 When's the last time you heard a Democrat talking about tax cuts?